 Step #8: Don’t discount old-fashioned ways of protecting yourself

-Using a cross-cut shredder to pulverize everything that is vulnerable (credit card offers, bank statements, utility bills and even labels on prescription bottles) doesn’t take much time or effort and you eliminate the chances that you will be burgled substantively.
+Using a cross-cut shredder to pulverize everything that is vulnerable (credit card offers, bank statements, utility bills, and even labels on prescription bottles) doesn’t take much time or effort and you eliminate the chances that you will be burgled substantively.
 Ask for a new Driver’s License number.
 Invest in a safe or rent a safety deposit box.

 Step #9: Consider identity theft protection

 Kate Ashford of Consumer Reports urges consumers who have had their identities stolen to think hard about whether identity theft protection is a wise move.
-It’s easy to be swept away by TV commercial promising to keep your credit safe, but not all of these services are created equal, Ashford warns.
-In fact, having credit repair protection can’t prevent people from buying your identity on the dark web and then using it perpetrate all types of credit card fraud.
+It’s easy to be swept away by TV commercials promising to keep your credit safe, but not all of these services are created equal, Ashford warns.
+In fact, having credit repair protection can’t prevent people from buying your identity on the dark web and then using it perpetrates all types of credit card fraud.